 Benjamin’s clients range from private business owners to multi-national and listed companies and government bodies.
 He has significant experience in managing highly unionised industries, such as construction, resources, manufacturing, transport, health and education.
 He also has a range of clients across the professional services, hospitality, retail and other industries.

-Benjamin is recognised by The Best Lawyers in Australia 2019 to 2022 edition as a leading practitioner in Labour and Employment Law.
+Benjamin has recognised since 2019 by The Best Lawyers in Australia as a leading practitioner in Labour and Employment Law.

 Benjamin specialises in: